 From Hotel/Town to Resort

-Mountain Transit’s new Free Big Bear Trolley service is here!
+Mountain Transit offers free Big Bear Trolley service year-round.
 Three convenient routes (Red, Blue, Gold) take riders to most of the visitor attractions and amenities in Big Bear, including the ski resorts, Boulder Bay, The Village, Supermarkets and the Airport.
 For the first time, public transit will serve the Big Bear Airport on a scheduled route.
 This transportation service will offer convenient and reliable transportation for both locals and visitors and help eliminate traffic congestion and car pollution in the Valley.

 Bear Mountain and Snow Summit are located off the Red Line on the Mountain Transit.
 Click the image below to expand the map.

 Big Bear Mountain Resort does not own or operate the Mountain Transit.
 For details and schedule information, visit mountaintransit.org. rich-text, responsive-table

 On-site accessible parking is located as near as practicable to primary entrances, on the paved areas of the property.
 Please note that Parking Control operates in a manner responsive to the needs of our guests who display state-authorized DMV disabled person (DP) or disabled veteran (DV) license plates, a placard, or a permit.
 Persons issued state plates, a placard, or a permit must have a state issued disabled I.D. card in their possession.
 These spots are free and are available first come, first serve.